-As shown in Table 5.13, the majority of respondents (58.5%) believe that the knowledge of IMED staff on project monitoring, evaluation, and related rules and regulations is adequate.
-The results match with the results of the competency of IMED staff, where it is mostly viewed that their competency is good.
+As shown in Table 5.13, most respondents (58.5%) believe that the knowledge of IMED staff on project monitoring, evaluation, and related rules and regulations are adequate.
+The results match the results of the competency of IMED staff, where it is mostly viewed that their competency is good.

 It was already found through a survey that (Table 5.5) there was some lack of coordination of work between IMED and projects.
-For example, it was seen in most cases replies from the projects to recommendations given by IMED come late, which results in IMED's facing a problem preparing various reports timely.
-The reverse can also happen.
+For example, in most cases replies from the projects to recommendations given by IMED come late, which results in IMED's facing a problem preparing various reports timely.
+The reverse can also happens.
 For instance, due to late monitoring by IMED, the projects will not be able to produce reports on time.
-Late monitoring or producing reports late can be regarded as lack of competency or efficiency.
+Late monitoring or producing reports can be regarded as lack of competency or efficiency.
 Through SPSS analysis, we can analyze the matter.